ProteinsWebTeam/iprscan-manager/README.md

 ## Configuration

-The IPM pipeline relies on one configuration file.
-A template can be found in `./conf/ipm.conf`.
+The IPM pipeline relies on two configuration file.
+Templates can be found in the `conf` directory.

+### General configuration

+The `conf/ipm.conf` is used for the general configuration of IPM and InterProScan.

 > [!WARNING]
 > The InterProScan6 work directory will be extremely large!
 Make sure to point